spacedriveapp/spacedrive/CONTRIBUTING.md

 1. Clone the repository: `git clone https://github.com/spacedriveapp/spacedrive`
 2. Navigate to the project directory: `cd spacedrive`
+3. Configure your system environment for Spacedrive development
-3. For Linux or MacOS users, run: `./scripts/setup.sh`
+	1. For Linux users, run: `./scripts/setup.sh`
+		> This [script](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.sh#L133) will check if Rust and pnpm are installed then proceed to install Clang, NASM, LLVM, libvips, Gstreamer's Plugins, FFmpeg, Perl, [Tauri essentials](https://tauri.app/v1/guides/getting-started/prerequisites/#setting-up-linux) and any other required dependencies for Spacedrive to build.
+	2. For macOS users, run: `./scripts/setup.sh`
-   - This will install FFmpeg and any other required dependencies for Spacedrive to build.
+		> This [script](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.sh#L108) will check if Rust, pnpm and Xcode are installed and proceed to use Homebrew to install NASM, [Tauri essentials](https://tauri.app/v1/guides/getting-started/prerequisites/#setting-up-macos) and install any other required dependencies for Spacedrive to build.
-4. For Windows users, run the following command in PowerShell: `.\scripts\setup.ps1`
+	3. For Windows users, run in PowerShell: `.\scripts\setup.ps1`
-   - This will install pnpm, LLVM, FFmpeg, and any other required dependencies for Spacedrive to build.
+		> This [script](https://github.com/spacedriveapp/spacedrive/blob/main/scripts/setup.ps1#L81) will install pnpm, LLVM, FFmpeg, C++ build tools, NASM, Rust + Cargo, Rust tools, Edge Webview 2, Strawberry Perl, [Tauri essentials](https://tauri.app/v1/guides/getting-started/prerequisites/#setting-up-windows) and any other required dependencies for Spacedrive to build.
-5. Install dependencies: `pnpm i`
+4. Install dependencies: `pnpm i`
-6. Prepare the build: `pnpm prep` (This will run all necessary codegen and build required dependencies)
+5. Prepare the build: `pnpm prep` (This will run all necessary codegen and build required dependencies)

 To quickly run only the desktop app after `prep`, you can use:

 - `pnpm tauri dev`

-  If necessary, the [webview devtools](https://tauri.app/v1/guides/debugging/application/#webview-console) can be opened by pressing `Ctrl + Shift + I` (Linux and Windows) and `Command + Option + I` (Mac) in the desktop app.
+  If necessary, the [webview devtools](https://tauri.app/v1/guides/debugging/application/#webview-console) can be opened by pressing `Ctrl + Shift + I` (Linux and Windows) or `Command + Option + I` (macOS) in the desktop app.

   Also, the react-devtools can be launched using `pnpm dlx react-devtools`.
-  However, it must be executed before starting the desktop app for it qto connect.
+  However, it must be executed before starting the desktop app for it to connect.

 To run the web app: